swath1pen/build_page/README.md

 ## Step 1: Deploy your build page:

-1. Fork this repo into your GitHub account.
+1. **Fork** this repo into your GitHub account.
 The name of the new repo should be the name of your build.
-2. Clone repo into Visual Studio Code.
+2. **Clone** into local directory and open in Visual Studio Code. (make sue are signed in to you git account).
 3. Install Node.js

 4. **Change build name in main/vite.config.js**